The feeling Of A Tight Band Around Your Stomach: 7 Causes Explained.

 - Change in stool consistency: the onset of pain is associated with loose or hard stools.

-Although bloating (visible abdominal distension) is not a criterion for IBS diagnosis, but it is widely common among IBS sufferers. (ref)
+Although bloating (visible abdominal distension) is not a criterion for IBS diagnosis, it is widely common among IBS sufferers. (ref)

-A sense of tight band around your stomach can be a manifestation of IBS.
+A sense of a tight band around your stomach can be a manifestation of IBS.
 Consult your doctor if you suspect IBS.

 4- Chronic Gastritis.